 It’s okay to take out the blades off the razor without fire.
 You need to use a paper-knife to cut all the plastic parts, then pull out the blades.

 However, this will take more effort and can be dangerous.
 So you still should choose what is recommended above for safety reasons.

-Reusing razors has different implications depending on your face, hair, and how often you shave.
-In reality, you can reuse your disposable razors over and over again by cleaning and sharpening the blades after each use.
+Using dispoable razors has different implications depending on your face, hair, and how often you shave.
+In reality, you can use your disposable razors over and over again by cleaning and sharpening the blades after each use.

 If your hair isn’t very thick, you can use the disposable for up to a month by using it 3 to 4 times per week.
 However, if you have thicker and coarse hair, you might have to change it more often.

 How To Prolong The Life Of Disposable Razors?